yldio/skiff/README.md

 * `close(callback)` — for closing the connection.
 The `callback` argument is a function with the signature `function (err)`.

-### Persistence API
+### Persistence provider API

-The node persistence option accepts an object that implements the following interface:
+The node `persistence` option accepts a provider object that implements the following interface:

 * `saveMeta(nodeId, state, callback)` — saves the raft engine metadata. `nodeId` is a string that represents the current node. `state` is an arbitrary object (hash map) and `callback` is a function with the signature `function callback(err)`;
 * `loadMeta(nodeId, callback)` — loads the engine metadata state. `callback` is a function with the signature `function callback(err, state)`;